hitherejoe/ComposeAcademy/index.md

 # Hero section
 title: Compose Academy
-description: Samples and guides for Jetpack Compose
+description: Samples and guides for Jetpack Compose on the Android platform
 buttons:
     - content: What is Jetpack Compose?
       url: https://developer.android.com/jetpack/compose